ropensci/roweb3/content/blog/2023-06-01-troubleshooting-pandoc-problems-as-an-r-user/index.md

     You can run it in a terminal, or use the [`rmarkdown::pandoc_*` family of functions](https://pkgs.rstudio.com/rmarkdown/reference/index.html#pandoc).

 -   Within R, the pandoc package can help you run a specific version, compare between versions and isolate your Pandoc work.
-    Whichever tool you are using, once you know the version number, you can easily run Pandoc itself.
+    Whichever tool you are using, once you know the version number, you can run Pandoc itself (from R with the pandoc package, from a terminal) by installing the correct version.

 ## Keeping up with Pandoc, or freezing Pandoc!